espnet/espnet/egs2/aphasiabank/asr1/README.md

 1. Download AphasiaBank from https://aphasia.talkbank.org
 2. See [data.sh](local/data.sh) for instructions

+Data splits are stored in [a separate repository](https://github.com/tjysdsg/AphasiaBank_config).

 ## Experiments

 - Use `run.sh` for baselines and tag-based experiments.